 In fact, research by Dr. Ulrika Ericson, of the Lund University Diabetes Center in Malmö, Sweden, and colleagues found that people who consumed the highest amounts of high-fat dairy products had a 23 percent lower risk of developing type 2 diabetes than individuals who consumed the least amount of dairy per day.

-Harvard University found that teenagers who drink milk are 43 percent less likely to develop type 2 diabetes as adults compared with non-milk drinkers.
+Harvard University found that teenagers who drink milk are

 Some studies have found that a high dairy intake is associated with an increased risk of prostate cancer.
 One study reported that having higher intake of dairy increased the risk of prostate cancer by 32 percent.
 This greater risk may be linked to calcium levels.